Salvador Santino Regilme: Awards

 Regilme's book Aid Imperium is the recipient of the 2023 Cecil B. Currey Book Award from the Association of Global South Studies and the 2023-2024 Best Book in Human Rights - Honorable Mention from the International Studies Association.
 Regilme is the 2019 Inaugural Winner of the Best Conference Paper Award for the Asia-Pacific of the International Studies Association, for his paper on the international human rights regime and the Trump administration.
 In 2022, he received Honorable Mention for the Best Scholarly Article Award in Human Rights from American Sociological Association for his paper on the global war on drugs in Colombia and the Philippines.
 He is the first non-German Fox International Fellow from the Freie Universität Berlin to Yale University.
 He is the recipient of several fellowships and grants from the German Federal and State Governments, German Academic Exchange Service, Yale University, De La Salle University-Manila, and Leiden University.
 In 2012, Regilme was named as one of the 100 Leaders of Tomorrow at the 42nd St. Gallen Symposium, held at the University of St. Gallen in Switzerland.

 Media

-Regilme has appeared in several international media outlets, including Deutsche Welle and TRT World.
+Regilme has appeared in several international media outlets, including Deutsche Welle, CNN and TRT World.